You can find this document as PDF here.

 security |

-Module to monitor security related informations and rules. |
+Module to monitor security related information and rules. |

 slave |

-Module to monitor Replication Slaves in a MariaDB/MySQL Master/Slave set-up (synonym replica, secondary). |
+Module to monitor Replication Slaves in a MariaDB/MySQL Master/Slave set-up (synonyms: replica, secondary). |

 user |